prettier/prettier/docs/rationale.md

 If possible, prefer comments that operate on line ranges (e.g. `eslint-disable` and `eslint-enable`) or on the statement level (e.g. `/* istanbul ignore next */`), they are even safer.
 It's possible to disallow using `eslint-disable-line` and `eslint-disable-next-line` comments using [`eslint-plugin-eslint-comments`](https://github.com/mysticatea/eslint-plugin-eslint-comments).

+## Disclaimer about non-standard syntax

+Prettier is often able to recognize and format non-standard syntax such as ECMAScript early-stage proposals and Markdown syntax extensions not defined by any specification.
+The support for such syntax is considered best-effort and experimental.
+Incompatibilities may be introduced in any release and should not be viewed as breaking changes.

 ## What Prettier is _not_ concerned about

 Prettier only _prints_ code.
 It does not transform it.
 This is to limit the scope of Prettier.
 Let's focus on the printing and do it really well!